I recommend sealing off this branch.

 - The second installment of the Axis Powers Hetalia fan game Project NA gives four possible endings (True, Bad, Blah, and Treasure).
 While the third and final installment has not yet been released, Word of God says that the True ending where Matthew remembers his name as Canada and figures out how to use his powers with Alfred is naturally the ending the sequel will follow.

 - The original Wario Land ended with Wario asking a genie for a castle.
 Depending on how many coins the player collected, he ends up with anything from a birdhouse to an entire planet.
-According to Wario Land II and Wario World, he canonically got a large castle.
+Despite the insistence of the game to try again, he apparently got the castle (the penultimate reward) according to Wario Land II and Wario World.

 - Clock Tower uses this between the first and second games; during the S Ending, it was possible to have Ann or Laura survive, but the sequel confirms that Jennifer was the Sole Survivor - meaning they join Lotte in the Doomed by Canon club.